Skip to main content

 As a primary care provider, you understand the comprehensive health of your patients.
 The Quest AD-Detect portfolio can expand that view, helping you know when to intervene—and when to refer.

-Blood-based testing can uncover microstructural changes in the brain3
+Blood testing can help uncover microstructural changes in the brain3

-Alzheimer's disease biomarkers, such as amyloid beta (Aβ) and phosphorylated tau (p-tau), may be increasing for years while cognitive impairment is not yet significant enough to be observed through clinical assessment tools such as mini-mental state examinations (MMSE) or other cognitive assessment questionnaires.
+Once cognitive impairment is significant enough to be observed through clinical assessment tools such as mini-mental state examinations (MMSE) or other cognitive questionnaires, AD biomarkers may have already been increasing.

-Expand your approach to risk assessment with our AD-Detect portfolio
+Expand your approach to assessment with our AD-Detect® portfolio

-Integrating blood-based biomarker testing into risk assessment means additional information for you to deliver more—more biomarkers, more insights, and ultimately a more positive patient experience overall.
-Combining clinical cognitive assessments and insights from blood-based biomarker testing allows you to balance clinical evaluations with objective data.
+Integrating blood biomarker testing into assessment of cognitive symptoms means additional information for you to deliver more—more biomarkers, more insights, and ultimately a more positive patient experience overall.
+Combining clinical cognitive assessments and insights from blood biomarker testing allows you to balance clinical evaluations with objective data.

 Test code